 The acceleration equipment watches for real acknowledgements coming back from the remote site and suppresses them.
 If the acknowledgement is not received from the remote site, the system automatically re-sends the packet from its buffer.
 Thus, satellite-connected sites communicate seamlessly with servers on the terrestrial Internet.

-In a VPN over satellite, the packets are encrypted and, therefore, can only be acknowledged by the Virtual Private Network’s client software at the remote site – not by the acknowledgment spoofing equipment.
+In a VPN over satellite Internet, the packets are encrypted and, therefore, can only be acknowledged by the Virtual Private Network’s client software at the remote site – not by the acknowledgment spoofing equipment.
 Spoofing is bypassed.
 Consequently, acknowledgments are delayed and the slow-start data rate remains in place during the entire session.
 The satellite Internet VPN undergoes substantial performance degradation because of this.
 Satellite Internet speeds may be approximately as fast dial-up, but is not the robust multi-user broadband experienced when web browsing or using email over the same satellite link.
 This is a real VPN issue.